How To Choose A TV AntennaBy Jeremy Evans / May 7, 2017 / Tags: Cut Cable, How-To

 Obviously, the precise installation will vary depending on the model you choose.
 Nonetheless, these videos do an excellent job of showing you key pointers in how to install both attic and rooftop antennas.
 Plus, checking out the videos will give you a better idea as to whether you’ll be comfortable installing them on your own.

-Here are the best available prices for the antennas I recommend in this post.
+Here are the best available prices for the TV antennas I recommend in this post.

 Latest posts by Jeremy Evans (see all)